-1.1 Band II is a continuation of MUS 195 and is open to students who play brass, woodwind, or percussion instruments.
+Band II is a continuation of MUS 195 and is open to students who play brass, woodwind, or percussion instruments.
 The band plays standard and contemporary band literature.
 Band members are expected to perform at concerts and certain other scheduled events.

 This course may be taken four times for credit.
-Prerequisite: Previous playing experience and satisfactory completion of four semesters of MUS 195.
-Credit: 1 semester hour to perform at concerts and certain other scheduled events.
+Prerequisite: Previous playing experience and satisfactory completion of four semesters of

+MUS 298 -Orchestra II

+IAI: None 7 7 Orchestra II is open to students who play orchestral instruments.
+The orchestra plays standard and contemporary orchestra literature.
+Orchestra members are expected to perform at concerts and certain other scheduled events.
 This course may be taken four times for credit.
-Prerequisite: Previous playing experience and satisfactory completion of four semesters of MUŚ 198.
+Prerequisite: Previous playing experience and satisfactory completion of four semesters of

-MUS 298 -Orchestra II IAI: None

-Orchestra II is open to students who play orchestral instruments.
-The orchestra plays standard and contemporary orchestra literature.
-Orchestra members are expected